-The FIFA group draw, held on 1 April 2022, then proceeded as follows (FIFA, 2022).
-First, the host team Qatar was automatically placed in Group A. Then, the remaining teams from Pot 1 were selected one at a time, uniformly at random, and each placed into the next group from B through H. Then, the teams from Pot 2 were selected one at a time, uniformly at random, and assigned to the next available group, that is, the first group that would not cause a conflict with any of the geographical restrictions (either immediately in the group where they were placed, or subsequently by making it impossible to validly fill in the remainder of the draw).
+The FIFA group draw, held on 1 April 2022, then proceeded as follows [14].
+First, the host team Qatar was automatically placed in Group A. Then, the remaining teams from

+Pot 1 were selected one at a time, uniformly at random, and each placed into the next group from B through H. Then, the teams from Pot 2 were selected one at a time, uniformly at random, and assigned to the next available group, i.e. the first group which would not cause a conflict with any of the geographical restrictions (either immediately in the group where they were placed, or subsequently by making it impossible to validly fill in the remainder of the draw).
 This procedure was then repeated with Pot 3, and then with Pot 4 to conclude the draw.
 Each random selection was performed by a celebrity footballer, who picked a ball uniformly at random from a round bowl, and opened it to reveal the chosen team.
 (Each team was also randomly assigned a "position" within their group, to determine the order in which the matches would be played, but we do not consider that issue here.)

 Without the geographical constraints, just drawing the teams in random order from the four pots in sequence, there would be $7! \times (8!)^3 \doteq 3.3 \times 10^{17}$ possible draws that could be produced.
 We shall see below that about 1 in 560 of these unconstrained draws satisfy the geographical constraints.
-Hence, the number of valid draws is approximately 5.9×10^{14} .
-A uniform draw is one for which all valid draws have an equal chance of materializing.
-This article will explore the nonuniformity in the FIFA 2022 draw procedure and also propose various methods of refining the draw to achieve complete uniformity.
+Hence, the number of valid draws is approximately $5.9 \times 10^{14}$ .
+A uniform draw is one for which all valid draws have an equal chance of materialising.
+This article will explore the non-uniformity in the FIFA 2022 draw procedure, and also propose various methods of refining the draw to achieve complete uniformity.

 1.2.
-Previous Literature
+Previous literature

-Unfairness of sporting rules is currently an active area of research in the operations research literature, see, for example, Kendall and Lenten (2017), Lenten and Kendall (2021), and Csató (2021b).
-Hidden biases in draw mechanisms provide good examples of this.
-It has long been known that sequential draws such as those adopted by FIFA and UEFA led to nonuniform probabilities, see, for example, Jones (1990), Rathgeber and Rathgeber (2007), Klößner and Becker (2013), Guyon (2015), and Csató (2021a).
-Various papers have looked at different mechanisms for carrying out different sorts of sequential draws; see, for example, Csató (2021a).
-Much of the literature has focused on how to obtain a balanced draw rather than a uniform one, that is, trying to make each group roughly equal in strength, see, for example, Guyon (2015), Guyon (2018), Csató (2023b), Cea et al. (2020), and Laliena and López (2019).
+Unfairness of sporting rules is currently an active area of research in the Operations Research literature, see e.g. [22, 26, 7], and hidden biases in draw mechanisms provide good examples of this.
+It has long been known that sequential draws such as those adopted by FIFA and UEFA led to non-uniform probabilities, see e.g. [21, 28, 24, 15, 6].
+Various papers have looked at different mechanisms for carrying out different sorts of sequential draws; see e.g. [6].
+Much of the literature has focused on how to obtain a balanced draw rather than a uniform one, i.e. trying to make each group roughly equal in strength (see e.g. [17, 9, 4, 25]).
 This literature has been successful in influencing rules for football draws.

 Indeed, balance is what inspired FIFA to create the seeded pots based on world rankings rather than continental affiliation, for both the 2018 and 2022 World Cup group draws.
-However, seeking balance by adjusting the constraints within the draw is a separate question from the question of obtaining uniformity without changing constraints, which is the focus of this article.
+However seeking balanceness by adjusting the constraints within the draw is a separate question from the question of obtaining uniformity without changing constraints (which is the focus of this paper).

-Other papers consider other related issues, such as how teams' incentives to perform well are affected by tournament designs (Guyon, 2022) and by group draws (Csató, 2022).
+Other papers consider other related issues, such as how teams' incentives to perform well are affected by tournament designs [18] and by group draws [8].

-One might wonder whether nonuniformity really matters in practice, or whether it is merely of theoretical interest.
-However, a study based on the UEFA Champions League (Klößner and Becker, 2013, p.
-262) shows that even small probability differences can translate into quite substantial financial differences in expected revenues for different clubs.
-For the 2018 FIFA World Cup, Csató (2021a) finds that small biases can also significantly affect nations' progression probabilities beyond the initial group stage.
+One might wonder whether non-uniformity really matters in practice, or whether it is merely of theoretical interest.
+However a study based on the UEFA Champions League [24, p.
+262] shows that even small probability differences can translate into quite substantial financial differences in expected revenues for different clubs.
+For the 2018 FIFA World Cup, [6] finds that small biases can also significantly affect nations' progression probabilities beyond the initial group stage.